-Approximately 17 percent of the 1.7 million brain injuries sustained in the U.S. each year are caused by motor vehicle accidents.
+Approximately 17 percent of the 1.7 million head and brain injuries sustained in the U.S. each year are caused by motor vehicle accidents.
 If you sustained a head injury in a vehicle crash, you may be wondering about your legal recourse and ability to obtain compensation for the problems someone else has caused.
 Below, we address a few common questions about head and brain injury claims.

 What is a Head Injury?